Best Email Marketing Tools for Nonprofits in 2026: An Honest, Data-Driven Breakdown

 - Free plan: 500 subscribers, unlimited emails

-- Extensive template library (700+ templates, though many look dated)
+- Extensive template library (700+ templates, though many feel dated)

 - AMP for Email support (interactive emails)